chukong/cocos-reader/Cocos-2.1Beta/README.md

  * 【Feature】Download Cocos related widgets from the widget store.
  * 【Feature】Added a skeletal widget that supports the animation data created from Cocos Studio v.1.6 .
  * 【Fix】Fixed the bug that cannot create frames with SpriteSheet.

+What’s new in cocos-reader 2.0.8.0:
+ * 【Feature】Updated user interface, easy to set for different screen resolutions.
+ * 【Feature】Added a skeletal widget that supports the animation data created from Cocos Studio v.1.6 .
+ * 【Fix】Fixed the bug that cannot create frames with SpriteSheet.